 You can’t secure a meeting if you only touch them virtually as one of a “cast of thousands.”
 Want to make someone feel important?
 Pick up the phone, make an appointment or schedule a video conversation.
 Face-to-face or phone connections trump virtual connections.
 The phone is still the most accurate weapon you have to secure a meeting.

 Stop following the crowd.
 Just because someone says social media is the quickest way to close sales and grow your business, doesn’t mean it will work for you.
-Break away from the pack—be yourself.
+Breakaway from the pack—by yourself.
 Be willing to stop long enough to assess the best path to take toward your revenue goals.

-- Mesh your high tech with your high touch efforts.
+5).
+Mesh your high tech with your high-touch efforts.

 I’m not saying to drop your devices and your social media communications entirely.
 These make a great foundation for your company’s general message.
 Use them as the credibility that backs up what you say face-to-face.
 Just remember that even the most engaging email campaign is only meant to start a conversation.
 The real magic happens with that most important of sales ingredients—you.
 You are the most important tool in your toolbox.